TishZhou/info3350/README.md

 ### Work and grading
 #### Basis of Grade Determination
-Grades will be based on problem sets (five anticipated, 45% in sum), a take-home final exam or project (35%), section discussion performance (15% in sum), and overall participation and professionalism (5%). **You must achieve a passing grade in each of these components to pass the course.**
+Grades will be based on problem sets (five anticipated, 45% in sum), a take-home final exam or project (35%), section discussion performance (15% in sum), and overall participation and professionalism (5%). **You must achieve a passing grade in each of these components to pass the course.** Note that one of the homework assignments will be completed as **in-lecture worksheets**.

 **Graduate students** (enrolled in 6350) must complete a final project in place of the final exam.